core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 The 4.29 code is similar to the 5.03 "Service Unavailable" {{RFC7252}}
 code in a way that the 5.03 code can also be used by a server to signal an overload situation.
-However the 4.29 code indicates that the too frequent requests from the requesting client are the reason for the overload.
+The 5.03 code also uses the Max-Age option to indicate the time after which a client can retry.
+However the 4.29 code indicates that the too-frequent requests from the requesting client are the reason for the overload.

 # Terminology